 Have you ever walked into a room and felt like something was just slightly off?
 Not wrong, exactly, but not quite finished either.
 It often comes down to a few overlooked details rather than a major design issue.
 The good news is that you don’t need a full redesign to shift the feeling of a space.
 A few easy design updates can elevate any room, making it feel more polished, comfortable, and intentional.
-These are the changes designers tend to make first, and they often have the biggest impact.
+These are the kinds of changes designers tend to make first, and they often have the biggest impact.

 Layer your lighting, not just your fixtures

-Instead, aim to layer your lighting.
+Instead, focus on layering your lighting.
 Combine overhead lighting with table lamps, floor lamps, or wall sconces to create depth and flexibility.
 Each source should serve a purpose, whether it’s ambient light for the whole room, task lighting for reading, or softer accent lighting to highlight a corner or piece of art.
+Pay attention to bulb temperature as well.
+A warm white (around 2700K–3000K) creates a more inviting atmosphere and helps a room feel relaxed rather than overly bright.
+In many cases, even adding one or two new light sources is one of the easiest easy design updates to elevate any room.

 Anchor the room with a rug or wall treatment